RadialDevGroup/React-Style-Guide/README.md

   }
   ```

-* use double quotes for attributes
+* Use double quotes for attributes.
   ```js
   // good
   <Button text="Save" onChange={this.save}/>